masnes/basic-slate-setup/README.md

 **The goal of his project is to get you up and running with Slate in 10 or 15 minutes.**

-If you have a working knowledge of slate and just want a basic config then you're welcome to just use what's here.
+Otherwise, if you have a working knowledge of slate and just want a basic config then you're welcome to just use what's here.
 The mappings I'm using are listed below